ubombar/BFInterpreter/README.md

 # BFInterpreter
 Small C program for interpreting brainfuck.
-Furher optimizations will be released.
+Further optimizations will be released.

+## Usage
+bfi <filename>